mondaylord/rust-sigstore-test/README.md

 ## Verifying the Docker Image Attestation

-There are two primary ways to verify the provenance of the Docker image:

-### Using `gh attestation verify` (Recommended for GitHub Users)

 This method leverages the GitHub CLI to verify attestations, especially useful when the attestation is pushed to the GitHub repository.

 1.  **Install GitHub CLI:**